 It's absolutely how I read it.

-He calls it out plainly in ten different sections in that volume two of the report, and he lays out why he believes in many of those cases the intent is present, uh, why he believes that the you know the nexus to the contemplated or ongoing uh matter is present.
+And he lays out why he believes in many of those cases the intent is present, why he believes that the nexus to the contemplated or ongoing matter is present.

-So the analysis is extraordinary, the scope is incredibly damning for the president.
+The scope is incredibly damning for the president.

-Nothing you just heard from former FBI deputy director Andrew McCabe is accurate.
+Nothing you just heard from former FBI Deputy Director Andrew McCabe is accurate.

-It's not accurate on the law, it's not the interpretation of what the special counsel said and did.
+It's not the interpretation of what the special counsel said and did.

-Uh yeah, it was a political document.
+Yeah, it was a political document.

 And by the way, good luck to anybody that thinks that.

-Um missing the fundamental issues, no Russia collusion at all.
+Missing the fundamental issues, no Russia collusion at all.

-And for a guy that is under his own criminal investigation here and likely up to his eyeballs in more legal trouble to make those comments, and for him to make those suggestions, all it does is reaffirm everything that we have known and know about the deep state.
+And for a guy that is under his own criminal investigation here and likely up to his eyeballs in more legal trouble to make those comments and for him to make those suggestions, all it does is reaffirm everything that we have known and know about the deep state.

 Remember, he was there when all the talk about, oh, let's secretly spy on the president.

-Let's invoke the 25th amendment.
+Let's invoke the 25th Amendment.

-It was the deputy director at the time, Andrew McCabe, that allowed the FISA warrant to be based on unverified, uncorroborated.
+It was the deputy director at the time, Andrew McCabe, that allowed the FISA warrant to be based on unverified, uncorroborated, Hillary bought and paid for Russian lies because of his and others' disdain for all things Trump.

-And remember when Page and Strzok were texting back and forth and they're talking about Andy and they're talking about the insurance policy, that's the same Andy.
+And remember, when Page and Strzok were texting back and forth and they're talking about Andy and they're talking about the insurance policy, that's the same Andy.

 It's not going to work.